AdobeDocs/target-developers/src/pages/administer/profile-api/index.md

   - https://github.com/icaraps
 ---

-Placeholder: Adobe Target Profile API Overview page
+Placeholder / This page is not currently used: Adobe Target Profile API Overview page